dart-lang/lints/README.md

 When creating new Dart project using the [`dart create`][dart create] command, the 'recommended' set of lints are enabled by default.

-When uploading a package to the [pub.dev] package repository, packages [are scored pub point][scoring] depending on whether they pass at least the 'core' lints (note: the recommended lints automatically include all core lints).
+When uploading a package to the [pub.dev] package repository, packages are [awarded pub point][scoring] depending on whether they pass at least the 'core' lints (note: the recommended lints automatically include all core lints).

-For documentation on the individual lints, see the [Linter rules][rules] page on dart.dev.
+For documentation on the individual lints, see the [linter rules][rules] page on dart.dev.

 ## Customizing the pre-defined lint sets